mehulagg/gitlab/doc/development/gitaly.md

 can replace `tmp/tests/gitaly` with a symlink.
 This is much faster because if will avoid a Gitaly re-install each time you run `rspec`.

+Additionally, you may need to copy the `config.toml` and `praefect.config.toml` from `tmp/tests/gitaly` to your repo and change some paths in these files to your repo path.
+If these config files already exist in your repo, be sure to create copies before copying them over.

 ```shell
 rm -rf tmp/tests/gitaly
 ln -s /path/to/gitaly tmp/tests/gitaly